 If you require a perfect match and text selection, this can be achieved by writing out text as shapes and putting an invisible layer of text on top that can be used for selection.
 This means that visibly the file will look perfect, and any slight inaccuracies in fonts or real text positioning will not be seen.

-Here’s an example where real text is drawn along with converted fonts, but drawn invisible:
+Here’s an example where the real text is drawn along with converted fonts, but drawn invisible:

 So, which is best?

-In our opinion option 1 is best, though it is certainly the most difficult which is why it is so rare to see.
-This is the mode that we like to show off when demoing our PDF to HTML5 Converter.
-If you want to find out more, you can try our PDF to HTML5 converter online for free, or find our more information and download the trial edition.
+In our opinion option, 1 is best, though it is certainly the most difficult which is why it is so rare to see.
+This is the mode that we like to show off when demoing BuildVu.
+If you want to find out more, you can try our FREE PDF to HTML5 converter online, or find out more information and download the trial edition.